jmarsico/rsma2018/assignments/project_01.md

 # Deliverables

-Groups should develop a strong "pitch" to show to the client.
+Groups should develop a strong pitch to sell your concept to the client.
 This pitch does not need to be a fully-functional prototype, but a collection of physical, visual and written parts that will fully convey the concept and general look and feel of the idea.
 This collection of parts should include:

 - A well-edited video of content projected on example surfaces (plant life, sculpture, other surface...) relevant to the surfaces at the home.
 - A diagram showing how the system will work